mappingmilwaukee/MKE-bike/README.md

 * buffered bike lanes (zebra stripes separating automotive vehicular traffic from dedicated bike lanes)

-* protected (by a barrier, duh)
+* protected (by a barrier, duh, like bollards, concrete, or parked cars)

 * Milwaukee also has bidirectional [cycle tracks](https://nacto.org/publication/urban-bikeway-design-guide/cycle-tracks/raised-cycle-tracks/), raised and unraised, and Tosa has a bunch of [green bike boxes]
 (https://nacto.org/publication/urban-bikeway-design-guide/intersection-treatments/bike-boxes/)

 * Milwaukee also has a few raised dedicated lanes, like on Bay St in Bay View, but since they're dedicated lanes that are kind of buffered but also kind of protected, I haven't marked them specially

-If you're biking anywhere, prioritize the off-street trails, like the Oaf Leaf lines.
+If you're biking anywhere, prioritize the off-street trails, like the Oaf Leaf Lines.
 If you're biking on streets, any street with solid green lines (on this map) are your best bets.
-Prioritize cycle tracks (like Mayfair between Bluemound & the Hank Aaron/I-94), over concrete divider-protected lanes, over buffered lanes, over dedicated lanes.
+Prioritize cycle tracks (like Mayfair between Bluemound & the Hank Aaron/I-94) and concrete divider (Jersey barrier)-protected lanes over buffered lanes, over dedicated lanes, over sharrows, over nothing.
 Safety first.

 **Fluorescent yellow-green lines** (will be dotted in the future) are used for shared bike lanes: